Veterans Memorial defeats Victoria East to capture District 29-5A championship - NewsBreak

 The Eagles overcame an early Victoria East rally by outscoring the Lady Titans 43-21 in the final three quarters to capture a 50-36 win on Tuesday at Moody High School.

-Vets, which began the week ranked No. 23 in the Class 5A Texas Association of Basketball Coaches poll, improved to 26-9 overall and 9-1 in district.
+Vets, which began the week ranked No. 23 in the Class 5A TABC poll, improved to 26-9 overall and 9-1 in district action.

-Veterans Memorial coach Roy De La Pena said the Eagles will open the Class 5A playoffs next Monday or Tuesday against the fourth place team in Distort 30-5A.
-The team has yet to be determined.

 Mia De La Pena led the Eagles with a game-best 17 points.
 Tatiana Mosley and Ella Oritz combined for 18 points to pace Vets' offense.